 Quinke introduced the lumbar puncture in 1881 and originally described viral meningitis and encephalitis in 1896.
 In 1917, von Economo proposed the first pathologic correlates of presumed viral encephalitis during the epidemics of encephalitis lethargica.
 Aseptic meningitis, a term introduced by Wallgren in 1925, describes a benign and self-limited variant of meningitis usually caused by a viral infection, with headache a prominent feature of the illness.

 Nathan Strong, a medical student, recognized meningismus as a diagnostic sign of meningitis in 1810.
 Vladimir Mihailovich Kernig described his maneuver for detecting meningeal irritation in 1882.
-In 1909 Jozef Brudzinski described at least 5 different meningeal signs in patients with meningitis.
+In 1909 Jozef Brudzinski described at least five different meningeal signs in patients with meningitis.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.